Opinion: China's autocrats end democracy in Hong Kong | DW | 11.03.2021

 How can the deputies in the Great Hall of the People determine Hong Kong election rules?
 The vast majority of them are neither elected by Hong Kongers, nor do they even understand the Hong Kong dialect.

-The National People's Congress already passed a law for Hong Kong last year: the so-called National Security Law for Hong Kong.
+The National People's Congress already passed a law for Hong Kong last year, the so-called National Security Law for Hong Kong.
 Opposition politicians have been intimidated since the law came into force on June 30, 2020.
 Many of them have since been retroactively tried and imprisoned for allegedly "endangering state security."
-Some others have fled the city fearing arrest.
+Others have fled the city fearing arrest.

-The framers of Hong Kong's Basic Law wanted to ensure stability and prosperity in Hong Kong with the principle of one country, two systems.
+The architects of Hong Kong's Basic Law wanted to ensure stability and prosperity in Hong Kong with the principle of one country, two systems.

 In this democratic experiment, they completely underestimated the fact that the autocrats in Beijing are clearly in the driver's seat.
 And that the CCP leadership probably never seriously wanted to grant the people of Hong Kong what they had honestly hoped for after the end of the British colonial era: genuine democracy and self-government.